 The sprawling city of Atlanta only came into being in 1837 as a terminus of a new railway.
-During the Civil Way the city grew as a transportation centre and, because of this accessibility, the Confederacy Army developed their munitions industry here.
-Consequently the city was a major target for the Union army and it was burned in 1864 in an act immortalised in "Gone With the Wind".
+During the Civil War the city grew as a transportation center and, because of this accessibility, the Confederacy Army developed their munitions industry here.
+Consequently the city was a major target for the Union Army and it was burned in 1864 in an act immortalized in "Gone With the Wind".

 Map of Atlanta

 Places near Atlanta

 - Nashville 347 kilometers away

 - Tupelo 402 kilometers away

 - Jekyll Island 408 kilometers away